 Beginning at Taranaki / Egmont National Park Visitor Centre (North Egmont), the track can be walked in either direction.
 Two serviced backcountry huts with woodburners, toilets, water, bunks and mattresses provide overnight accommodation.

 Distance: 7.5 km

 Once past the Kokowai Track turnoff, the track gradually descends to the Ahukawakawa Track junction.
-Turn left for a 5 minute walk to solar powered Holly Hut.
-Minarapa Stream just prior to the hut can be impassable after heavy rain.
+Turn left for a 5-minute walk to Holly Hut.
+Minarapa Stream just prior to the hut is unbridged and can be impassable after heavy rain.

 Time: 2 - 3 hr

 Return to the Ahukawakawa Track junction and follow the boardwalk across Ahukawakawa Swamp.
 This area is a wetland/swamp – while there is a boardwalk, expect water and mud on the track in places.